Use of Probiotics in Rabbits

 Jilge B, Meyer H. Coprophagy-dependant changes of the anaerobic bacterial flora in stomach and small intestine of the rabbit.
 Z Versuchstierkd.
 1975;17(5-6):308-14.

-3. A study was made on probiotics for horses, studying various brands of probiotics available on the market.
-The authors showed that none of the bacteria reached the intestine and that the tubes contained far less bacteria than stated on the label:
+3. A study was conducted on probiotics for horses, examining various brands of probiotics currently on the market.
+The authors demonstrated that the bacteria did not reach the intestine, and that the tubes contained significantly fewer bacteria than the label indicated:

 Ref: